Leaf Collection Guidelines

 All auto break-ins usually have one thing in common–there’s something left in the car worth stealing.
 Most larcenies from cars are “crimes of opportunity” that could have been prevented.
-Amberley Village has recently experienced a rise in thefts from autos.
-The Police and Department recommends the following prevention tips:
+As we approach the holiday shopping season, the Police Department recommends the following prevention tips:

 Don’t leave valuables in your vehicle.
 You’d be surprised how often this happens, but individuals leave valuable items in plain sight all of the time.
 If you leave items in your vehicle and they’re visible, the chances of a break-in have greatly increased.

 Place items out of sight BEFORE reaching your destination.
 Someone may be watching when you put your valuables under a seat or in the trunk and the moment you’re gone, a thief could break into your car.
-So place those items in a safe place before you get to the park, beach, baseball game, etc. Valuable items that thieves target are GPS units, cell phones, laptop computers, purses, packages and so forth.
+So place those items in a safe place before you get to the shopping area.
+Valuable items that thieves target are GPS units, cell phones, laptop computers, purses, packages and so forth.
 If you can’t take the items with you, secure them in a safe place in your vehicle, like a locked glove compartment or trunk.

 Avoid leaving packages or shopping bags out in the open.
 Lock them into your trunk, if you have to leave the vehicle unattended.
 Never open a trunk, fill it full of valuables, close it, and then just walk away.